syrkis/virian.org/src/posts/miiii.typ

 == Mechanistic interpretability process

 Recall that a combination of linear products is itself a linear product.
 Therefore, as a mechanistic interpretability rule of thumb, one should look at the outputs of the non-linear transformations.
 In our case, that will be the attention weights and the intermediate representations within the transformer block's feed-forward output (which follows the ReLU activation).
 Additionally, the embedding layers will be inspected using Fourier analysis and singular value decomposition.
 As mentioned in , our interpretability approach combines activation visualization with frequency analysis to understand the learned algorithmic patterns.
-Following #cite(<nanda2023>, form: "prose", style:"american-psychological-association"), we analyze both the attention patterns and the learned representations through several lenses:
+Following #cite(<nanda2023>, form: "prose", style: "american-psychological-association"), we analyze both the attention patterns and the learned representations through several lenses:

 === Attention visualization